Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Serotonin is a neurotransmitter that’s found in the brain and gut and is involved in regulating mood.
 Neurotransmitters are chemicals that act as messengers, relaying information from nerves to other nerves, muscles, or throughout the body.

-Researchers[7] have discovered that individuals with Seasonal Affective Disorder may have difficulty regulating serotonin.
+Researchers7 have discovered that people with SAD may have difficulty regulating serotonin.
 SERT is a protein that transports serotonin, and when there are higher levels of this protein, less serotonin is available, leading to depression.
 Sunlight plays an important role in keeping SERT levels low, so when fall and winter come, serotonin levels drop.

-There’s been a lot of talk about the hormone melatonin and the important role it plays in regulating the sleep-wake cycle, aka the circadian rhythm.
+Melatonin is a hormone that plays an important role in regulating the sleep-wake cycle, aka the circadian rhythm.
 To understand how light controls melatonin production, we need to jump into the brain to look at a tiny pea-sized structure known as the pineal gland.

 The pineal gland is responsible for creating melatonin, the hormone that makes you feel tired.
 The suprachiasmatic nucleus (SCN) is a tiny part of the brain in the hypothalamus that tells the pineal gland when and how much melatonin to make.
 The SCN does this based on the information it receives from receptors in the eyes.